huma-engineering/huma-docs/data-collection/huma-app/features/to-dos.md

 # To dos
 **User**: Patient, Helper

-The Huma App aims to simplify the process of health data tracking even when collecting multiple data points from patients through a variety of means.
-The To do/Timeline page is a place where patients can find their upcoming priority tasks.
+The Huma App aims to simplify the process of health data tracking even when collecting multiple data points from patients.
+The **To do/Timeline** page is a place where patients can find their upcoming priority tasks.

 ## How it works​

 The To do/Timeline screen is where you land when you [log into the Huma App](../getting-started/login-and-onboarding.md).
 The tasks that appear here are based on specific tasks set by your care team.

-Each task on the To do list will indicate the date it became active and they will be listed in order of priority.
+The To do list will be ordered according to priority and you will be able to see the date each task became active.
 Once the task is complete (or expires) it will disappear from the timeline.
-The main list will include the top priority tasks and those upcoming over the next two weeks.
+The main list will include the top priority tasks and those coming up over the next two weeks.
 The **Previous** list will show previous tasks up to 3 months in the past.

 ![To do](../assets/Todo.png)